cryptoversus-io/Wallet-template/README.md

 Building the Project
 --------------------
 1. Navigate to the root directory of the project via the terminal or command prompt.
-2. Run the following command to build the project: 'gradle build'
+2. Run the following command to build the project: 'gradle clean build'
-  - To use the Gradle Wrapper use './gradlew build'
+  - To use the Gradle Wrapper use './gradlew clean build'
   - If ./gradlew permission is denied run 'chmod +x gradlew'
 3. If the build is successful, you should see a BUILD SUCCESSFUL message in the terminal.

 Running the Application
 -----------------------
-1. To run the application, execute: 'gradle run'
+1. To run the application, execute:
+   '''gradle run'''
+   or
+   '''./gradlew run'''

-2. Once the application starts, it will be accessible at `http://localhost:8080`.
+4. Once the application starts, it will be accessible at `http://localhost:8080`.
-3. Open a web browser and navigate to `http://localhost:8080` to view the `home.html` page.
+5. Open a web browser and navigate to `http://localhost:8080` to view the `home.html` page.

 Important Notes
 ---------------